Sustainability is at the heart of everything we do

-A degree in Science from UniSC will allow you to explore your passion while contributing to real-world projects and experiments.
-We'll get you ready for a career in your chosen industry with plenty of practical experience, including laboratory work, fieldwork, and workplace learning.
+Sustainability is at the heart of everything we do, so naturally it's embedded in our learning, teaching and research.
+A degree in Science from UniSC will allow you to explore your passions while contributing to real-world projects and experiments.
+We'll get you ready for a career in your chosen industry with plenty of hands-on practical experience, including laboratory work, fieldwork, and workplace learning.

 Spider venom could be key to stopping devastating honeybee mite